banner-bg

 What they learned

-Including a few details about the themes and activities you taught will equip parents to talk to their children about what they learned and give parents a look into the valuable education the child is receiving at your preschool.
+Including a few details about the themes and activities you taught will equip families to talk to their children about what they learned and give them a look into the valuable education the child is receiving at your program.

 Notes or requests for families

-The preschool daily report can be a great space to talk with families through notes.
-A notes section can be where you give an overall summary of the child’s day, request more supplies, such as diapers, or send families a reminder.
+A daily report form can be a great space to communicate with families and send reminders.
+Include a notes section where you can give an overall summary of the child’s day, request more supplies, such as diapers, or send families reminders for upcoming events or important dates.

 Space for additional notes